Why overtrading is dangerous and how to prevent it

 This happens mostly to intraday traders who feel that they might miss out on something if they don't make a trade during the day.
 Yet, intraday traders should also realize that in their case, there are always plenty of exciting opportunities in the market that can secure them interesting profits.
 However, overtrading does not avoid swing traders or those who usually hold trades for more than a few hours.

 Traders who struggle to meet the FTMO Challenge or Verification requirements are also vulnerable.
-Trying to make a profit of at least 10% in a month can lead to the feeling that more trades automatically mean a greater chance of success.
+Trying to make a profit of at least 10% as soon as possible can lead to the feeling that more trades automatically mean a greater chance of success.
 It is important to remember that quality is still more important than quantity in forex.

 Why do we tend to overtrade?